 Who Is Dr. Robert Burke?

-With that in mind, I must ask the question: Why did he choose the ingredients in Regimen if the evidence for the vast majority of them are not based on humans?
-I also wonder why there is no human research on Regimen itself?
+With that in mind, I must ask the question: Why did he choose the ingredients in Regimen if the evidence for the vast majority of them do not appear to be based on humans?

 The Regimen Low Testosterone Test

 On the website – Regimen.Me – there was a series of 13 questions that are said to determine what our testosterone levels are.
 Just for fun, I took the quiz to see what would happen.
 After I was finished― in order to see my score -―had to give them:

 - My first AND last name